 Where it really shines is when you really just want that one specific eurorack module as a reason rack device.
 Like just using Clouds as an insert.

 Up to you to decide if it’s worth it to use something obsolete until the official solution is out, and if being able to edit your projects long-term matters to you.

 VCV Host is a commercial module that allows you to run VST 2.x plugins.
 It’s cool and nice and buying it supports the project, but there’s a tiny little problem: Reason 11 is a VST 3.

 My understanding of the whole VST versioning thing is that it’s a big corporate play by Steinberg to muscle in on everyone to force them to deprecate a standard that has too much inertia to die and nobody else actually wants deprecated, causing as much incompatibility as possible for everyone in the process.
 The usual story with software pretty much.

 So, to run the VST 3 as a VST 2, we need a wrapper.
-There are more wrappers than the two I tried, but those others can’t be obtained for free.
+There are more wrappers than the three I tried, but those others can’t be obtained for free.